S-Bahn: Characteristics

-In smaller S-Bahn systems and suburban sections of larger ones, trains typically share tracks with other rail traffic, with the Berlin S-Bahn, Hamburg S-Bahn and Copenhagen S-train being notable exceptions.
-Busy S-Bahn corridors sometimes have sections of exclusive trackage of their own but parallel to mainline railways.
-Many of the larger S-Bahn systems will also have central corridors of exclusive trackage that individual suburban branches feed into, creating a high frequency trunk corridor.
-In many cases, the central corridor is a dedicated underground line in the city centre with close stop spacing and a high frequency, similar to metro systems, created from the combined interlining of the multiple branches.
-A good example of this is the Berliner Stadtbahn in the Berlin's S-Bahn, which is regarded as a tourist attraction.
-However, in more lightly used sections outside the city centre, S-Bahn services commonly share tracks with other trains.
+Many larger S-Bahn systems have at their core a corridor of exclusive trackage that individual suburban branches feed into, creating a high frequency trunk corridor.
+In many cases, this central corridor is a dedicated grade-separated line in the city centre with close stop spacing and a high frequency, similar to metro systems.
+A good example of this is Berliner Stadtbahn in Berlin's S-Bahn, which is regarded as a tourist attraction.